miragejs/miragejs/README.md

 this.post('/api/users', 'user');
 ```

+Passing just a string or array as the second argument to get, post, put or del is an example of a **shorthand**.
+There are [several available](../../wiki/HTTP-Verb-methods)
+to make writing your routes as concise as possible, but sometimes you'll need to do some custom work.
+In that case,
-You can also pass a function in as the second argument in case you want to manipulate the store yourself:
+you can pass a function in as the second argument, and interact directly with the store:

 ```js
 this.post('/api/users', function(store, request) {